S0yKaf/Foyer/README.md

 ---

 # Installing
 foyer is currently only available through the AUR or with manual download through the [release](https://github.com/Kiniamaro/Foyer/releases) page.
-It comes in a pre-packaged format that requires no additinal dependencies.
+It comes in a pre-packaged format that requires no additional dependencies.

 ## AUR install
 ```bash